Ventus218/sleep-detection-and-safety-pull-over/README.md

 1. The camera need to have a free line of sight on the emergency lane line for X meters ahead of the vehicle (X meters is the minimum distance for the vehicle to be able to stop safely and gently)
 2. If the line is not continous throughout all the X meters we assume there is a nearby entry or exit -> NOT SAFE
-3. The radar projects multiple points on the ground ahead for X meters (and slightly on the right) of the vehicle.
+3. The radar projects multiple points ahead for X meters and on the right of the vehicle.
-4. We only consider points which distance from the lane marking is about the width of the vehicle (a bit more).
+4. We only consider points which distance from the lane marking is approximately the width of the vehicle (a bit more).
 This allows us to allow slimmer vehicles to pull over even if the emergency lane il smaller in width.
-5. We measure the height of each considered point from the ground (approximating it with a plane).
-6. If there are multiple points which distance from the plane is relevantly high, we then assume that there is some obstacle in the emergency lane -> NOT SAFE.
+5. If the radar doesn't detect anything, then the pullover is safe.
+Otherwise, there might be an obstacle -> NOT SAFE.

 If the vehicle in front is really close to the ego vehicle it may obstruct the radar making it impossible to see the full emergency lane.
 In order to mitigate this problem the vehicle will gently shift to the right